Volví a Nacer: Critical reception

 At the 2013 Colombian Nuestra Tierra awards, "Volví a Nacer" won Best Song of the Year and Best Tropical Song of the Year, while Vives himself was awarded Artist of the Year and Tropical Artist of the Year, making him the biggest winner of the night.
 At the 14th Latin Grammy Awards award ceremony, the song received two awards for Song of the Year and Best Tropical Song, and a nomination for Record of the Year.
 It was recognized as one of the best-performing Tropical Songs of the Year at the 21st ASCAP Latin music awards.
 "Volví a Nacer" was nominated Tropical Song of the Year at the 2014 Lo Nuestro Awards.
 The song was recognized as one of the best-performing Latin songs of 2013 at the 2014 BMI Latin Awards.

+In 2016, a remixed version of "Volví a Nacer" by Vives and Maluma was released and served as the theme song of Televisa's telenovela Despertar contigo, produced by Pedro Damián, and starring Ela Velden and Daniel Arenas.

 Chart performance

 In Colombia, "Volví a Nacer" debuted at number three on the National-Report chart on the week of September 30, 2012.
 It reached number one on the chart the following week, succeeding "Solitaria" by Alkilados featuring Dalmata.
 It spent sixteen consecutive weeks on top of the chart until it was replaced by Vives's follow-up single "Como Le Gusta a Tu Cuerpo" featuring Michel Teló.
 In the United States, the song debuted at number one on the Billboard Hot Latin Songs chart, becoming his fifth number song on the chart and the tenth artist to achieve this feat.

 In Mexico, it reached number one on the Monitor Latino chart in the week ending December 2, 2012, displacing "Aguaje Activado" by Calibre 50, until the latter song regained its number one position two weeks later.
 It also peaked at number twenty-nine on the Billboard Mexican Airplay chart.
 In Venezuela, it hit number one on the Record Report Top 100 chart in the week ending March 9, 2013 and spent two weeks on top of the chart until it was replaced by "¿Por Qué Les Mientes?" by Tito El Bambino featuring Marc Anthony.
 It peaked at thirty-seven in Honduras and twenty-eight in Spain.